wmenge/braindump-api/README.md

 ---
 ### /notebooks `GET`

-  Retrieves a list of available Notebooks
+  Retrieves a list of available Notebooks.

+  Use query parameter `sort` to specify a list of fields to sort by:
+  `/notebooks?sort=title,-id' means: sort by `title`, then by `id` descending.

 Example Response:
 ````